codio/knowledge/source/instructors/admin/organization/llms.rst

 When keys are added, you can enable use of the key in a course.
 See :ref:`Course LLMs <course_llm>`.

+To enable Codio LLM keys for your organization, please contact help@codio.com to initiate the process.
+Specify whether you require OpenAI or Anthropic keys.

+..
+Note:: These keys are currently free but may be subject to charges in the future.

 LLM Organization Usage
 ----------------------